hyperledger/identus-docs/documentation/docs/quick-start.md

 ### Verifier Agent

-In order to run this section we are going to be using the second connection we created, the one between the holder and the verifier.
+To run this section, we will use the second connection we created between the Holder and the Verifier.

 ```bash
 curl --location \